AuthCODE: A Privacy-preserving and Multi-device Continuous Authentication Architecture based on Machine and Deep Learning: Conclusions and Future Work

-As future work, we plan to evaluate the authentication accuracy of AuthCODE with more users and new experiments aiming to detect common behaviours by filtering actions per type of application.
+As future work, we plan to evaluate the authentication accuracy of AuthCODE with more users and new experiments aiming to detect common behaviours by \addtxt{using new ML/DL algorithms and} filtering actions per type of application.
 Furthermore, we will extend the use case implementation by considering IoT devices, other operating systems, and new dimensions such as writing patterns or network traffic statistics.
 It will allow us to generate and release novel datasets, useful for researchers and scientist to keep improving the multi-device continuous authentication challenge.